 Situated on the always busy Montague Road, West Enders kickstart their days with incredible coffee at roastery café, Veneziano Coffee Roasters.
 Plus, there’s an all-day rustic-style brunch menu featuring a range of simple, healthy breakfast and lunch options.

 Cute name, cuter interior – Deedot has it all.
 They make high-quality coffee look easy, and with a menu full of mouth-watering bites like taro brulee, have fun managing your food coma later.

 This contemporary café is perfect for a morning pick-me-up.
 Sip a cappuccino as you mull over the menu, and your furry friends are more than welcome too.

 Within the brick walls of Artie & Mai, you’ll find delectable eats with incredible Seven Miles coffee to match.
-We’re talking all day breakfast, with options like brunch burgers, pumpkin bruschetta and fresh toasted coffee kahlua waffles.
+We’re talking all-day breakfast, with options like brunch burgers, pumpkin bruschetta and coffee Kahlua waffles.

 Can’t tell a cappuccino from a latte?
 Don’t be ashamed, Wolff is here to help with approachable coffee for everyone in the renovated warehouse space.
 Looking to become a roaster yourself?
 They offer all the equipment you need to get started.

 Sorry, Starbucks, we’re seeing someone else.
 My Mistress serves Insta-worthy waffles, burgers, eggs and wraps that almost look too good to eat, but that won’t stop us!
 Pair your brekky with a latte and consider your day made.